henrythasler/mapbox-render/README.md

 ## Typescript interface for mapbox-gl-native

 There is none...
-So I created one on my own based on the information available via Mapbox's github repo.
+So I created one on my own, based on the information available via Mapbox's github repo.

 ## Build & Run application